MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/infoprotect-tutorial-step4.md

     Immediately, you'll see the watermark of your organization name across the page, in addition to the footer of **Sensitivity: Confidential**.

-    The document is also protected with the Azure Rights Management template you specified, which you can confirm when you click the **File** tab and view the information for **Protect Document**.
+    If you chose the option to apply an RMS template, the document is also protected with the Azure Rights Management template you specified, which you can confirm when you click the **File** tab and view the information for **Protect Document**.
 If you used the default Confidential template, you'll see the information that the document is restricted to internal users (users outside your organization will not be able to open the document) and its contents cannot be copied or printed.
 As the owner of the document, you can copy from it and print it, but if you email it to another user in your organization, they won't be do these actions.

 ##  Next steps